r4chelpham/zippers-on-derivatives/README.md

 # zippers-on-derivatives

-This is the repository for the artifact associated with Zippers on Derivatives authored by Rachel Pham as part of a final year undergraduate dissertation.
+This is the repository for the artifact associated with Zippers on Derivatives, a final year undergraduate dissertation.

 This artifact includes 3 implementations:
 - Matching and lexing with zippers from Efficient Parsing with Derivatives and Zippers (Edelmann)